MeCRO-DEV/PSScanner/README.md

 Featuring ICMP scan and ARP scan, PSScanner can scan the whole network in a few minutes.

-Logon user and serial number: Run the script with a domain admin account which has admin right on all domain computers.
+Logon user and serial number: Run the script with an elevated domain admin account which has admin right on all domain computers.

 Contributions : Pull requests and/or suggestions are more than welcome.